papis/papis/doc/source/git.rst

-2. Pull changes from the remote repository, maybe you pushed something on another machine (reference changes, etc.) and you do not have it on you current machine.
+2. Pull changes from the remote repository, maybe you pushed something on another machine (reference changes, etc.) and you do not have it on your current machine.
 You would do something like

     .. code:: sh